zachcasper/resource-types-contrib/contributing-docs/contributing-resource-types-recipes.md

 _Stage 2 : Beta_

     Purpose: Ensure contributions meet production-ready standards with comprehensive testing and documentation
-    Audience: Contributors seeking to have their resource types included in official Radius releases
+    Audience: Contributors seeking to have their Resource Types included in official Radius releases
     Requirements:
         - Multi-platform support: Recipes for all three platforms (AWS, Azure, and Kubernetes)
         - IAC support: Recipes for both Bicep and Terraform